 My fiance thinks Poussey might have come from his own neighborhood, which would make for a less exciting story, and that may be true.
 I’ve been checking lost cat sites to see if anyone is missing him, but haven’t seen anything.
 Also, I’ve been to my fiance’s parents’ house numerous times and never seen a cat there before.

 At any rate, after a couple of days, Poussey is settling in and getting along pretty well with our other two cats and two dogs.
-In fact, he is very mellow and pretty much seems to just take everything in stride — as long as there is plenty of petting for reassurance.
-Which I don’t mind a bit.
+In fact, she is very mellow and pretty much seems to just take everything in stride — as long as there is plenty of petting for reassurance.

-But he’s going to be a strictly indoor cat from now on, especially because we don’t want the little adventurer to hitch a ride away from his new forever home.
+But she’s going to be a strictly indoor cat from now on, especially because we don’t want the little adventurer to hitch a ride away from her new forever home.